higherkindness/mu-haskell/docs/docs/intro-graphql.md

 ## Defining your GraphQL Schema

 The template will generate a `schema.graphql` file with a basic "hello" query, feel free to change it with your domain types.
-For the sake of this intro we'll use our beloved library example from the [Apollo GraphQL docs](https://www.apollographql.com/docs/apollo-server/schema/schema/):
+For the sake of this intro we'll use the library example from the [Apollo GraphQL docs](https://www.apollographql.com/docs/apollo-server/schema/schema/):

 ```graphql
 type Book {